VIVEKANANDA DAS

 📖 Course Description

-This goal-oriented crash course discusses the 15 most widely used tasks for survey data analysis in R.
+This goal-oriented crash course discusses some of the most widely used tasks for survey data analysis in R.

 This course differs from most of the publicly available resources in the following ways: